elix/elix.org/content/Explorer.md

     </elix-carousel>
 ```

-Alternatively, you can allow `Explorer` to generate default proxies.
 For each item in the main list, `Explorer` will create an instance of the element specified by `proxyTag`.
+E.g., the `Carousel` above will instantiate a [PageDot](PageDot) for each item (image).

-Additionally, certain subclasses of `Explorer` can set the content of the proxy element to reflect data in the corresponding list item.
+Certain subclasses of `Explorer` will automatically set the content of the proxy element to reflect data in the corresponding list item.
 E.g., [Tabs](Tabs) will use the `aria-label` or `alt` attribute of the list item.

+If you want to programmatically manipulate the appearance or content of a proxy element, you can override the Explorer's [proxyUpdates](#proxyUpdates) method.

+## Supplying proxies for the items

-You can also create proxy elements yourself and slot them into the `proxy` slot:
+You can also create proxy elements yourself and slot them into the `proxy` slot.
+Instead of using the default `PageDot` proxies in a `Carousel`, you can supply your own proxies:

 ```html
     <elix-carousel>